tifaniwarnita/hpsc_matrix_multiplication/README.md

 Try to find the magic number and use the blocking and optimized assembly code from BLISLab.

 ### B. CUDA Version
 The idea is to divide big matrix into blocks of smaller matrices.
 One block thread handles one small block matrix and one thread handles one matrix cell.
 Matrix A and matrix B is copied into shared memory whereas matrix C is kept in the register.
+In the optimized code, it can receive non-squared matrix with any size.

 ## 2. Execution Instruction
 ### A. BLISLab Version